pgCodeKeeper basic settings¶

 - Show console on new output - allows to automatically show program console when opening it.

 - Ignore privileges and owners of database objects - allows to disable the search for differences in the properties of the objects related to DB roles.

-- Reuse compare editor instead of opening new ones - allows to use the alerady running comparison editor for comparing database objects (Select Show differences in the right-click menu of the differnces table).
+- Reuse compare editor instead of opening new ones - allows using the already running comparison editor for comparing database objects (Select Show Diff in the right-click menu of the differences table).

-You can specify the objects that should not be considered when comparing datebases ont the pgCodeKeeper -> Excluded objects settings page.
+You can specify the objects that should not be considered when comparing databases on the pgCodeKeeper -> Ignored objects settings page.

 To add or remove an object to the list of excluded, use the and buttons respectively.

 In this case, the list of excluded objects will be general and will expand its effect at all the projects present in the projects directory.
-A detailed description of work with lists see in List of excluded objects.
+A detailed description of work with lists see in Ignore List.